-01.42: 08.31 LEGAL: KRS 160.1592 PROHIBITS A LOCAL SCHOOL DISTRICT FROM ASSIGNING OR REQUIRING ANY STUDENT ENROLLED IN THE LOCAL SCHOOL DISTRICT TO ATTEND A PUBLIC CHARTER SCHOOL.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.11 School Attendance Areas ASSIGNED ZONES All pupils shall be assigned by geographic attendance zones and will attend the school designated to serve their area of residence.
+01.42; 08.31 LEGAL: KRS 160.1592 PROHIBITS A LOCAL SCHOOL DISTRICT FROM ASSIGNING OR REQUIRING ANY STUDENT ENROLLED IN THE LOCAL SCHOOL DISTRICT TO ATTEND A PUBLIC CHARTER SCHOOL.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.11 School Attendance Areas Assigned Zones All pupils shall be assigned by geographic attendance zones and will attend the school designated to serve their area of residence.
 Specific areas served by each attendance zone will be marked on a map in the central administration office.
+In cases of joint custody, the student will be assigned to the area serving the residence of the parent with whom the child primarily resides.
+If pursuant to court order the child's time is split exactly in half between parents, the parents may choose which of the two (2) assigned schools the child will attend.
+Specific areas served by each attendance zone will be marked on a map in the central administration office.
 The Board may revise attendance zones from time to time to attain maximum utilization of school facilities.1 No student may be assigned to or required to attend a charter school by the District.
-IF FAMILIES MOVE If a family moves from one attendance zone to another within the school system, the pupil may be permitted to finish the school year in the school in which s/he was last enrolled (at no cost or service by the Board).
-The pupil must enroll the following year in the school in the attendance zone of his/her legal residence.
+PROOF OF RESIDENCE Upon request, parents/guardians shall submit written documentation verifying the primary residence of the child.
+For school purposes, a child's residence is not necessarily the residence of the child's parent(s), and if the child has assumed a permanent home with some other person standing in loco parentis to the child, then the residence of the child for school purposes is the same as that person.
+IF FAMILIES MOVE If a family moves from one attendance zone to another within the school system, the pupil may be permitted to finish the semester in the school in which s/he was last enrolled based on the following criteria: - 1.
+The Principal gives approval; - 2.
+Class size limits are not exceeded; - 3.
+The student maintains a "C" grade (cumulative through the student's previous semester); - 4.
+The student/parent provides transportation; - 5.
+The student is not a discipline problem; 5.6.School attendance is not an issue; and 6.7.
+There is no service provided or cost incurred by the Board.
+Approval shall be granted with the understanding the student may be required to enroll at the school serving his/her attendance zone if, during the remainder of the semester, cap size limits are exceeded.
+The pupil must enroll the following semester in the school in the attendance zone of his/her legal residence.
 REQUESTS FOR TRANSFER Requests for transfer to another District school must be based on physical, psychological, or educational reasons.
 Family hardship may also be considered in changing school assignment.
 In compliance with and as set forth by federal requirements, the District shall allow students to transfer to another District school if: - 1.
-The assigned school is designated by the state as being "persistently dangerous"; or - 2.
-The student becomes a victim of a violent criminal offense, as determined by state law, while attending school.2 REFERENCES:
+The assigned school is designated by the state as being "persistently dangerous": or - 2.
+The student becomes a victim of a violent criminal offense, as determined by state law, while attending school.3 School Attendance Areas REFERENCES: